-The major route of elimination is renal excretion of the unchanged drug.
+The principal route of elimination is renal excretion of the unchanged drug.

 Digoxin is a substrate for P-glycoprotein.
 As an efflux protein on the apical membrane of enterocytes, P-glycoprotein may limit the absorption of digoxin.
-P-glycoprotein in renal proximal tubules appears to be an important factor in the renal elimination of digoxin (See Interactions).
+P-glycoprotein in renal proximal tubules appears to be an important factor in the renal elimination of digoxin (See Interactions with other medicinal products and other forms of interaction).

-Following intravenous administration to healthy volunteers, between 60 and 75 % of a digoxin dose is recovered unchanged in the urine over a 6 day follow-up period.
+Following intravenous administration to healthy volunteers, between 60% and 75% of a dose of digoxin was recovered unchanged in the urine over a 6-day follow-up period.
 Total body clearance of digoxin has been shown to be directly related to renal function, and percent daily loss is thus a function of creatinine clearance, which in turn may be estimated from a stable serum creatinine.
-The total and renal clearances of digoxin have been found to be 193 $\pm$ 25 ml/min and 152 $\pm$ 24 ml/min in a healthy control population.
+The total and renal clearances of digoxin have been found to be $193 \pm 25$ ml/min and $152 \pm 24$ ml/min in a healthy control population.

-In a small percentage of individuals, orally administered digoxin is converted to cardioinactive reduction products (digoxin reduction products or DRPs) by colonic bacteria in the gastrointestinal tract.
-In these subjects over 40 % of the dose may be excreted as DRPs in the urine.
-Renal clearances of the two main metabolites, dihydro digoxin and digoxygenin, have been found to be 79 $\pm$ 13 ml/min and 100 $\pm$ 26 ml/min, respectively.
-In the majority of cases however, the major route of digoxin elimination is renal excretion of the unchanged drug.
+In a small percentage of individuals, orally-administered digoxin is metabolised into cardio-inactive reduction products (digoxin reduction products or DRPs) by colonic bacterial in the gastrointestinal tract.
+In these individuals, more than 40% of the dose may be excreted as digoxin reduction products in the urine.
+Renal clearances of the two main metabolites, dihydrodigoxin and digoxygenin, have been found to be $79 \pm 13$ ml/min and $100 \pm 26$ ml/min respectively.
+In the majority of cases however, the principal route of digoxin elimination is renal excretion of the unchanged drug.

-The terminal elimination half life of digoxin in patients with normal renal function is 30 to 40 hours.
+The terminal elimination half-life of digoxin is 30 to 40 hours in patients with normal renal function.

 Since most of the drug is bound to the tissues rather than circulating in the blood, digoxin is not effectively removed from the body during cardiopulmonary by-pass.
-Furthermore, only about 3 % of a digoxin dose is removed from the body during five hours of haemodialysis.
+Furthermore, only about 3% of a digoxin dose is removed from the body during five hours of haemodialysis.